mum0n/model_size/docs/size_structured_model_snowcrab.md

 However, factors can be influential and not determinable before sampling.
 When, environmentally extreme conditions are encountered due to underlying spatio-temporal variability of these influential factors, that are not representative of the overall system, bias can occur.
 To make them comparable across such factors means that we need to address *habitat* variability issues directly.
 By *habitat*, we mean that organisms have metabolic, physiological and behavioural preferences and limits in the environmental and ecosystem conditions they can or cannot inhabit, in the sense of Elton (19XX).
 Variations in habitat result in differential growth, reproduction, movement and ontogenetic behaviour in general, rendering a naive random sampling assumption potentially problematic.

-To be-labour the point, animals can, due to metabolic constraints and behavioural traits (aggregation/clustering/schooling), demonstrate ontogenetic (size and age-based) shifts in such habitat preferences which ultimately results in observed/sampled data with bias due to certain environments not being observable due to sampling not accounting for this underlying structure that is not random.
+To be-labour the point, animals can, due to metabolic constraints and behavioural traits (aggregation/clustering/schooling), demonstrate ontogenetic (size- and age-specific) shifts in habitat preferences which ultimately results in observed/sampled data with bias due to certain environments being more or less observable due to sampling not accounting for this underlying non-random and time-varying structure.
 Further, imperfect sampling methods such as:

   - nets or sampling gear not able to access rocky, heterogenous, or deep environments
   - not able to access areas of high currents or rapid changes in bathymetry (cliffs and rocky protuberances)